You are here

 A service pension is an income support payment broadly equivalent to the social security age and disability support pensions.
 It may be paid once a veteran or partner has reached the nominated age or is incapacitated for work.

 ISS is an income support payment that may be paid to eligible war widows and widowers under the VEA and persons receiving wholly dependent partners' compensation under the MRCA, and who satisfy the means tests.
 It is an indexed rate, increased twice-yearly in March and September in line with changes to the cost of living and/or average wages.
 Income Support Supplement (ISS) legislation commenced on 20 March 1995.
 It is a payment created to replace the ceiling rate income support age, carer, wife and disability support pensions, paid to war widows/widowers by Centrelink.

 The ordinary income of a person for a period means, as described in section 46 of VEA, the gross ordinary income from all sources for that period without any reduction, other than a reduction of business income.

 The income free area is the amount of income that an income support pensioner may receive without suffering any reduction in pension under the income test.

-The disability income rent test is the method of calculating the amount by which a pensioner's rent assistance is reduced because of the disability income paid to them or their patner.
-The amount calculated is the RA reduction amount.
+The disability income rent test ceased on 1 January 2022.
+It was the method of calculating the amount by which a pensioner's rent assistance was reduced because of the disability income paid to them or their partner.
+The amount calculated was the RA reduction amount.

-Note: The rent assistance free area and taper rate are identical to those that normally apply to the person's [glossary:income support payment:DEF/Income support payment] and family situation.
+Note: The rent assistance free area and taper rate were identical to those that normally applied to the person's income support payment and family situation.